jerrodtdouglas/data_breach_anaylsis/README.md

 ## 📁 Files Included

-- `Exploratory Data Analysis of U.S. Data Breaches.qmd`: The Quarto document containing code and narrative
+- `Data-Breach-Analysis.qmd`: The Quarto document containing code and narrative
-- `Exploratory Data Analysis of U.S. Data Breaches.html`: Rendered HTML output of the report
+- `Data-Breach-Analysis.html`: Rendered HTML output of the report
 - `Data_Breach_Chronology_README.pdf`: Official dataset documentation from Privacy Rights Clearinghouse, detailing data sources, structure, and field definitions
 - `README.md`: This file, containing project overview and instructions
 - `Data_Breach_Chronology_sample.csv`: Sample version of the dataset in CSV format (for structural reference only)